Are you looking to purchase a new home before you’ve closed the sale of your existing home?

 - Access to quick cash – In the current climate, some homes are only on the market for a few days before they sell.
 Would-be buyers may need to access cash at a moment’s notice.
 You can get approved for a bridge loan much faster than a traditional loan.
 It may take a matter of weeks, if not days.

 - No income needed – People who are self-employed, seniors, or retirees will often need to provide proof of income when taking out a loan.
-So, But with a bridge loan, no such proof is necessary, since the house is used as collateral.
+But with bridge loans for seniors and all other groups, no such proof is necessary, since the house is used as collateral.

 Cons of a Bridge Loan

 In most cases, the drawbacks of a bridge loan tend to outweigh the potential benefits.
 Cons include: